Priyanksu-Mandal/Priyanksu-Mandal/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on robotronics and developing IoT systems under the guidance of Prof. Anuj Grover at CPID, IIIT-Delhi
-- 🌱 I’m currently learning to code in STM32 (C++) and ESP modules
+- 🌱 I’m currently learning to code in STM32 (C++) and ESP modules -
-- 👯 I’m looking to collaborate on embedded systems, robotronics, and VLSI design
 - 🤔 I’m looking for help with advanced embedded systems and real-world VLSI projects
 - 💬 Ask me about embedded C++, Arduino, STM32, circuit design, and IoT systems
-- 😄 Pronouns: Pri-yaan-kshu

 - ⚡ Fun fact: I'm an introvert and a slow learner — but I never stop learning!
 -->

 # 👋 Hi, I'm Priyanksu Mandal
+- 😄 Pronouns: Pri-yaan-kshu

 🎓 **Student at Indraprastha Institute of Information Technology, Delhi (IIIT-Delhi)**
 📍 Based in Delhi, India